 Project: A sustainable built environment in existing and new urban areas in Växjö

-The aim of this project is to create new knowledge of resource- and cost-efficient built environment in new urban areas in Växjö.
+The aim of this project was to create new knowledge of resource- and cost-efficient built environment in new urban areas in Växjö.

 Project manager Leif Gustavsson Participating organizations Växjö municipality, Växjö Energi AB, Växjöbostäder Timetable 2015–2020 Subjects Department of Built Environment and Energy Technology, Faculty of Technology